yinxc/structural-information-minimisation/README.md

 The result is the 1D-nSE of this hicGraph.

 To get the java source code, you just need to decompress structureEntropy.jar and onednSE.jar using software such as WinRAR.

+P.S.
+The input Hi-C matrix should be symmetric matrix